felixlopz/hubrise-test-task/content/apps/tastycloud/en/overview.md

 ## Prerequisites

-To create a connection between TastyCloud and HubRise, you must have an existing TastyCloud site and HubRise Account.
+To create a connection between TastyCloud and HubRise, you must have an existing TastyCloud website and HubRise Account.

-If you don’t have a TastyCloud site, you can register for a free demo through the [TastyCloud website](https://www.tastycloud.fr/).
+If you don't have a TastyCloud website, you can register for a demo through the [TastyCloud website](https://www.tastycloud.fr/).
-If you don’t have an existing HubRise Account, you can register one in just a few clicks on the [HubRise Signup page](https://manager.hubrise.com/signup).
+If you don't have an existing HubRise Account, you can register one in just a few clicks on the [HubRise Signup page](https://manager.hubrise.com/signup).

+## Integration Features

+Connecting TastyCloud to HubRise allows TastyCloud to:

+- Push orders and customers to HubRise.
+- Pull a catalog from HubRise to ease the manual ref code mapping process.

 ## Why Connect?

-TastyCloud can be connected to HubRise for your site and other apps to work as a cohesive whole.
+TastyCloud can be connected to HubRise for your website and other apps to work as a cohesive whole.
 It could be your EPOS, your loyalty systems, the kitchen display screen you use or your preferred marketing solution.
 This allows you to sync your menu, your customer and order information.
 For more information, see the [HubRise User Guide](/docs).